Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Fundamentals of Cooperative Spectrum Sensing

 \subsubsection{Soft-Data Fusion}

-In contrast, soft-data fusion allows sensors to transmit more informative messages, such as raw signal samples, sufficient statistics, or likelihood metrics, to the FC.
+In contrast, SDF allows sensors to transmit more informative messages, such as raw signal samples, sufficient statistics, or likelihood metrics, to the FC.
 By preserving fine-grained sensing information, the FC can exploit spatial diversity more effectively and achieve superior detection performance, often approaching that of centralized optimal detectors.
-Nevertheless, the improved accuracy of soft-data fusion is accompanied by substantially increased reporting channel bandwidth requirements and heightened susceptibility to channel impairments, which may compromise its theoretical performance advantages in practical deployments.
+Nevertheless, the improved accuracy of SDF is accompanied by substantially increased reporting channel bandwidth requirements and heightened susceptibility to channel impairments, which may compromise its theoretical performance advantages in practical deployments.

-Overall, traditional fusion strategies reveal a fundamental trade-off in CSS: hard-decision fusion is limited by information loss, whereas soft-data fusion is constrained by communication overhead and reporting channel reliability.
+Overall, traditional fusion strategies reveal a fundamental trade-off in CSS: HDF is limited by information loss, whereas SDF is constrained by communication overhead and reporting channel reliability.
 These approaches can be viewed as fixed and manually designed realizations of the fusion function $\mathcal{G}(\cdot;\boldsymbol{\beta})$, which lack the flexibility to adaptively balance detection performance and communication efficiency.
 This observation motivates the development of intelligent and learning-based fusion paradigms, in which the representation, transmission, and fusion of sensing information can be jointly optimized in a task-oriented manner.